Simplifying Algebraic Expressions

 Why Simplifying Matters

-You might wonder why we bother simplifying expressions if we're not actually solving for anything.
-Here's why it matters: simpler expressions are easier to work with in every way.
-They're easier to evaluate if you substitute a number for the variable.
-They're easier to solve if they're part of an equation.
-They're easier to graph.
-They're easier to understand.
+It's fair to ask why simplifying matters if no variable is being solved for.
+The answer: simpler expressions are easier to work with in every way.
+They're faster to evaluate when you substitute a number for the variable, easier to solve when they're part of an equation, easier to graph, and easier to read.

-Plus, many problems require simplification as a first step.
-If you're solving \(3(x + 2) + 4x = 26\), you can't solve it until you simplify the left side first.
+Many problems also require simplification as a first step.
+Solving \(3(x + 2) + 4x = 26\) starts with cleaning up the left side — you can't isolate \(x\) until you do.

 Try These